 Caladiums can be purchased as potted plants or dormant tubers.
 Their size depends on the variety.
 For the most part, each tuber has a large bud, which is often surrounded by smaller ones.
 To make it easier for these smaller buds to grow after planting caladium bulbs, many gardeners find it helpful to lift out the large bud with a knife.
 Of course, this is up to the individual and will not adversely affect the overall growth of your caladiums.

 Planting caladium bulbs takes little effort.
 They can be planted directly in the garden during spring or started indoors four to six weeks before the average frost date.
 Soil temperature is an important consideration, as planting too early outdoors can cause tubers to rot.

 These plants thrive in moist, well-drained soil and are generally happier in partial shade.
-When you plant caladiums, you should plant them about 4 to 6 inches deep and 4 to 6 inches apart.
+When you plant caladiums, you should plant them about 4 to 6 inches (10-15 cm.) deep and 4 to 6 inches (10-15 cm.) apart.

 If you’re growing caladiums indoors, keep them in a warm room with plenty of light until outside temperatures are warm enough to transplant.
-Caladium tubers should be planted about one to two inches deep with the knobs, or eye buds, facing up.
+Caladium tubers should be planted about 1 to 2 inches (2.5-5 cm.) deep with the knobs, or eye buds, facing up.
 While this may sometimes be difficult to distinguish in some varieties, those that are planted upside down will still emerge, only slower.

 Caladium Plant Care

 The most important factors in caladium care are moisture and feeding.
 Fertilizer will help strengthen the plants in order to produce adequate tubers for the following growing season.